Dymidless/anime-gifs/readme.md

 getAnimeGif('happy')
     .then(url => {
-        // Send the gif url to your Discord channel
+        // Use the gif url as needed
     })
     .catch(error => console.error(error));
 ```